Smart Detect is a privacy-friendly detection system that helps to increase the observation

 capacity of supervisory staff.

 One in ten detainees/patients attempt suicide while incarcerated or during a stay in a healthcare institution.
 When such an unexpected event occurs, it is a shock to the next of kin, clients, staff and society.
 In the current situation, organizations use CCTV to detect risky behavior such as suicide attempts or self-mutilation, yet research shows that traditional CCTV is not effective.

-Smart Detect contains monitoring functions in the cell, room or area of client or prisoner and signals early risky behavior.
-When detecting risky behavior, the system immediately alerts the staff of your organization.
-The development of Smart Detect fits in with a national development in which more technology is applied in the room to ensure a safer and more humane stay of the person and to enable an efficient deployment of employees.
+Smart Detect is a monitoring and alarm system that helps to increase the perceptive capacity of the personnel.
+Smart Detect contains monitoring functions in the cell, room or space of the client or detainee and identifies risky behavior at an early stage.
+When identifying risky behavior, the system immediately alerts the personnel of your organization.
+Smart Detect fits in with a national development in which more technology is being applied in cell or client rooms (for example in care institutions) to ensure a safer and more humane stay for the person and to enable efficient deployment of employees.

-Smart Detect uses modern and very robust sensors that meet the requirements for use in an extra secure room.
-This includes support from IK10 (molest resistance), IP67 (humidity), and anti-grip mounting.
+Smart Detect uses modern and very robust sensors that meet the requirements for use in an extra-secure room.
+This includes support for IK10 (vandal resistance), IP67 (moisture) and anti-grip mounting.

 Safety Innovation Competition 2017

-This solution has been developed by BPI in the context of the Safety Innovation Competition.
-This competition is an initiative of the Ministry of Security and Justice, Ministry of Defense, the National Police and the Royal Military Police.
-BPI was selected by the jury in 2017 as the winner of the competition and has realized the system in close collaboration with the Custodial Institutions Agency.
+This solution was developed by BPI in the context of the Safety Innovation Competition.
+This competition is an initiative of the Ministry of Security and Justice, Ministry of Defence, the National Police and the Royal Netherlands Marechaussee.
+BPI was chosen by the jury as the winner of the competition in 2017 and has realized the system in close collaboration with the Custodial Institutions Service.